vidbina/vidbina.github.io/_posts/2014-9-29-coming-to-africa.markdown

 with in the past year stem from my [startupbus][startupbus] adventure last year.
 I relate to the misfits, the goons, those buffoons with crazy ideas looming, with radical dreams blooming and a unhealthy dose of energy to tackle the challenges head-on.
-You usually meet these nut-jobs on these trips {{ ":grin:" | emojify }}.
+You usually meet these nut-jobs on these trips :grin:.

 ###Recharging
 Sleep deprivation may be one of the culprits for exhaustion, yet during this